 The segment manufactures cabins for the increased capability AH-1Z attack helicopter, which is produced by Bell Helicopter for the U.S. Marine Corps.
 The cabin is the largest and most complex airframe structure utilized in the final assembly of the AH-1Z helicopter and has not been manufactured new since 1995.
-We currently have \$24.3 million in backlog for orders under this program, and with potential follow-on options the program value could exceed \$200.0 million.
 The first cabin was delivered in the fourth quarter of 2013.
+During the first quarter of 2014, Bell conducted the first test flight for the re-designed AH-1Z helicopter.
+To date, technical issues have precluded us from completing the cabins prior to making delivery; however, we have provided Bell with substantially complete cabins to allow Bell to continue with its production of initial aircraft.
+Revenue on this program is recognized based upon customer acceptance of delivered cabins.
+Our total program inventory is \$39.3 million at December 31, 2014.
+We currently have \$14.0 million in backlog for orders under this program; however, with potential follow-on options the program value could exceed \$200.0 million.